Here's how you avoid getting taken in by Election Day misinformation

 The trouble will be sorting out which reports are true and which are bogus.

-Discuss: No election winner yet: How to spot misinformation while you wait for results
+Discuss: Election still too close to call: How to spot misinformation while you wait for results

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.